Dandelight/guoruiming.com/docs/Research/variational_autoencoder.md

 # Variational Autoencoder

-First, we start from such a senario: we have a set of observations $X = \{x_1, x_2, \ldots, x_n\}$.
+First, we start from such a scenario: we have a set of observations $X = \{x_1, x_2, \ldots, x_n\}$.
 We want to model the data _generatively_.
-For instance, an image is made up of millions or billions of pixels, which can be seen as a data point located in a high dimensional space.
+For instance, an image is made up of millions or billions of pixels, which can be seen as a data point located in a high-dimensional space.
 The images in the high-dimensional space have some unknown structures, and we'd like to capture this latent structure.
 One straightforward kind of generative model is to directly compute the $P(X)$ numerically.
 In the example of images, $x$'s which look like real images have high probabilities, and those that look unlike real images, or even like random noise, should have a low probability.

-In contrast to getting random noises, generate real images is more valuable to explore.
-This is decisive in our choice of KL divengence as the cost function, who enforces large probability to be ==larger==(?) and relatively ignores small ground truth probabilities.
+In contrast to getting random noises, generating real images is more valuable to explore.
+This is decisive in our choice of KL divergence as the cost function, which preserves larger probabilities and relatively ignores small ground truth probabilities.
 Formally, we'd like to get examples $X$ distributed according to some unknown distribution $P_{gt}(X)$.
 If getting the exact $P_{gt}(X)$ is infeasible, we'd at least learn a model $P$ which we can sample from, such that $P$ is as close (similar) as possible to $P_{gt}(X)$.

 Most previous attempts have had one of the three limitations